healeycodes/healeycodes.com/posts/building-a-runtime-with-quickjs.md

 }
 ```

 The callback lifetime is host-managed via `JS_DupValue(...)` and `JS_FreeValue(...)`.
 In QuickJS, values (`JSValue`) are reference-counted.
-So when we call _dup_ or _free_, we're saying "hey I have another reference to this value, please don't garbage collect it until I let you know I'm finished with it".
+So when we call _dup_, we're saying "hey, I have another reference to this value".
+And when we call _free_, we're releasing one of those references.

-I didn't have too much trouble managing shared data between the runtime and the engine once I understood the APIs (which did not take as long as I would've thought); and this shows the care that QuickJS was built with.
+I didn't have too much trouble managing shared data between the runtime and the engine once I understood the APIs (which did not take as long as I would've thought); this shows the care that QuickJS was built with.

 Clearing a timer is simpler.
 We delete it, free memory, and return `undefined`.